 The Swiss banking supervision system is based on an indirect supervision model.
 Banks, foreign banks' branches and financial groups (or conglomerates) subject to Swiss supervision must appoint an external audit company licensed by the Federal Audit Oversight Authority.
 The auditor assists FINMA in its supervisory functions: it examines annual financial statements, and reviews whether regulated entities comply with their by-laws and with Swiss financial markets regulation and self-regulatory provisions.
 FINMA requires that financial and regulatory audits be conceptually separated and may require, where appropriate, that these two audits be carried out by different audit firms.
 The results of the financial and regulatory audits are detailed in annual audit reports that are to be handed over to the supervised entity and to FINMA.
 FINMA exercises its oversight and ascertains whether the various regulatory requirements are complied with, largely based on these reports.

 In addition, auditors are obliged to inform FINMA if they suspect any breach of law or uncover other serious irregularities.
 Supervised entities also have a general duty to inform FINMA of any event or incident that may be of relevance from a supervisory perspective.
 Furthermore, banks have specific reporting duties: for instance, in cases of changes in the foreign controlling persons (or entities), in the qualified shareholders, and in the status of statutory equity capital, liquidity ratios or risk concentrations.
-On the basis of these informational tools, FINMA initiates investigations (if necessary, through an appointed investigator) and, if a breach is ascertained, takes enforcement measures aimed at restoring compliance.
+Based on these informational tools, FINMA initiates investigations (if necessary, through an appointed investigator) and, if a breach is ascertained, takes enforcement measures aimed at restoring compliance.
 In cases of serious breach, FINMA can ultimately withdraw a licence.
 In the event of serious breach (and, in particular, in the event of violation of market conduct rules), FINMA may also order the disgorgement of illegally generated profits, on the other hand, FINMA has no authority to impose fines.
-In practice, the most common sanctions that FINMA imposes relate to the forced liquidation of unauthorised securities firms, insolvency procedures and sanctions following non-compliance with Swiss know-your-customer (KYC) rules.
-The 2023 setback of Credit Suisse followed by its 'shotgun' acquisition by UBS have reignited discussions about the supervisory tools available to FINMA, including the authority to impose fines.
-However, in December 2023, the Swiss Parliament rejected a parliamentary motion that aimed to extend FINMA's mandate to include the power to impose fines.
-The Swiss legislator may be called upon to revisit the issue, depending on the findings of the parliamentary Investigation Commission established to scrutinise the emergency acquisition of Credit Suisse and the role of Swiss authorities in crisis management.
-The Investigation Commission is expected to publish its report by the end of 2024 (see Section II.i.).
+In practice, the most common sanctions that FINMA imposes relate to the forced liquidation of unauthorised securities firms, insolvency procedures and sanctions following non-compliance with Swiss know your customer (KYC) rules.